Extrapolating Single-Treatment Effects Out of Factorial Experiments: Hypothetical Examples

 At last, the functions representing the observed variables $A, B,$ and $Y$ can be defined using logic gates, as they are all binary:

 Here, $\land$ denotes the conjunctive logic gate (AND), $\oplus$ denotes the exclusive disjunction (XOR), and $\lnot$ denotes the negation (NOT).

 From this example, one can calculate quantities such as the real ATE, which is equal to $0.24$.
-However, from the factorial experiment, obtained quantities refer not to interventions exclusively on $A$, but on $A$ and $B$ at the same time.
+However, the factorial experiment yields quantities tied to interventions on both $A$ and $B$ at the same time.
 In particular, the difference of the expected value of $Y$ given interventions on $A = a_1$ and $A = a_0$, given that we also had an intervention on $B = b$ are respectively, $-0.55$ and $0.042$, for the cases where $B = b_0$ and $B = b_1$.
-Surprisingly, one finds out that using the estimator described by the first researcher -- which averages those differences according to a uniform distribution, i.e. $P(B=b_1)=P(B=b_0) = 0.5$ -- then the estimated value will be equal to $-0.25$.
-Alternatively, using the estimator described by the second researcher -- which employs the population distribution of $B$ -- the estimated value will be equal to $-0.07$.
-Therefore, contrarily to the real positive value of the ATE, we obtained two negative estimates.
-In fact, one can realize that there is no distribution over $B$ that can combine the factorial differences into the real ATE.
-This implies any attempt to use factorial experiments to answer queries concerning marginal treatments will necessarily be biased.
+Using the estimator described by the first researcher -- which averages those differences according to a uniform distribution, i.e. $P(B=b_1)=P(B=b_0) = 0.5$ -- yields an estimate of $-0.25$.
+Alternatively, using the estimator described by the second researcher -- which employs the population distribution of $B$ -- yields an estimate of $-0.07$.
+In this example, both estimates are negative despite the positive ATE.
+There is no distribution over $B$ that combines the factorial differences into the real ATE in this setting.
+This suggests that attempts to use factorial experiments to answer queries concerning marginal treatments can be biased.
 I refer to the bias induced when extrapolating from \underline{f}actorial experiments to in-the-wild effects of isolated treatments as \emph{F-bias}.